Office of Academic Achievement

 The Office of Academic Achievement is dedicated to empowering Savannah Law School students to become effective learners by developing necessary skills for success in law school, on the bar exam, and in legal practice.

 The Professional and Academic Success Seminar (P.A.S.S.)

 P.A.S.S. is a required course for all first-year students during their first semester of law school.
 The course modules assist first-year students in learning foundational academic skills needed for success in law school, including reading and briefing cases, note-taking, synthesizing course materials, issue-spotting, taking multiple choice and essay exams, and legal logic and analysis.

 Advanced Analytical Methods

-Advanced Analytical Methods is a course offered to 2L’s that provides an in-depth approach to logical analysis.
-Throughout the course, students utilize a series of writing exercises and multiple choice questions, taken directly from past bar exams, to further develop their skills in formal logic, critical reading, fact analysis, identifying legal issues, identifying analogues, and creating counter analysis.
+Advanced Analytical Methods is a course offered to 2Ls that provides an in-depth approach to logical analysis.
+Throughout the course, students utilize a series of writing exercises and multiple choice questions, taken directly from past bar exams, to further develop their skills in formal logic, critical reading, fact analysis, identifying legal issues, creating counter analysis, and analytical writing.

 Individual Student Support

-One-on-one academic counseling for students is available upon request or by referral from faculty.
-OAA provides academic support with time management, learning style, organizational challenges, critical reading and responsive exam writing issues.
-OAA can also help students formulate thoughtful questions about their course work for their faculty office hours.
+One-on-one academic counseling for students is available upon request or by referral from the dean or faculty.
+The OAA provides academic support with time management, learning strategies, organizational challenges, critical reading, study techniques, and exam skills.
+The OAA can also help students formulate thoughtful questions about their course work for meetings with faculty during office hours.

-OAA also offers occasional skills workshops.
+The OAA periodically offers academic and bar skills workshops.
 These workshops focus on specific skills that are necessary for success in law school and on the bar exam.